Berlin Wall: Cultural differences

 For many years after reunification, people in Germany talked about cultural differences between East and West Germans (colloquially Ossis and Wessis), sometimes described as Mauer im Kopf (The wall in the head).
 A September 2004 poll found that 25 percent of West Germans and 12 percent of East Germans wished that East and West should be separated again by a "Wall".
 A poll taken in October 2009 on the occasion of the 20th anniversary of the fall of the Wall indicated, however, that only about a tenth of the population was still unhappy with the unification (8 percent in the East; 12 percent in the West).
 Although differences are still perceived between East and West, Germans make similar distinctions between North and South.

 A 2009 poll conducted by Russia's VTsIOM, found that more than half of all Russians do not know who built the Berlin Wall.
 Ten percent of people surveyed thought Berlin residents built it themselves.
 Six percent said Western powers built it and four percent thought it was a "bilateral initiative" of the Soviet Union and the West.
 Fifty-eight percent said they did not know who built it, with just 24 percent correctly naming the Soviet Union and its then-communist ally East Germany.

 Wall segments around the world

 Not all segments of the Wall were ground up as the Wall was being torn down.
-Many segments have been given to various institutions in the world.
+Many segments have been given to various institutions around the world.
 They can be found, for instance, in presidential and historical museums, lobbies of hotels and corporations, at universities and government buildings, and in public spaces in different countries of the world.